chsasank/chsasank.github.io/_posts/2017-05-16-deep-learning-crash-course-1.md

 To train any machine learning model, we need to measure how well the model fits to training set.
 Such a function is called loss/cost function.
-In regression problem we discussed before, cost function was
+In the regression problem we discussed before, cost function was
 $C(w, b) = \frac{1}{2n} \sum_{i = 1}^{n} \| y(x^i) - y^i\|^2$.
 Minimizing the cost function trains the model.